 Para Athlete Talent Transfer

-Talent transfer is the process of identifying athletes with experience in one sport and transitioning them into another sport where their physical abilities, skills, and performance characteristics may create new athletic pathways.
+Talent transfer is the process of providing identified athletes with experience in one sport and transitioning them into another sport where their physical abilities, skills, and performance characteristics may create new athletic pathways for the athlete..

 The Paralympic Games are the pinnacle global sporting event for athletes with disabilities, showcasing the highest level of performance in Para sport.
 Held every two years, the Games bring together a diverse group of athletes competing under optimal conditions, and attract millions of spectators and billions of viewers worldwide.